kaakaww/hawkscan-cicd-integrations/concourse/README.md

 This directory contains two Concourse CI simple test pipelines, `hawkscan-remote.yml`, and `hawkscan-local.yml`.
 They each require two secrets, `hawk_api_key`, and `ssh_private_key`.

+**NOTE:** This test uses the `concourse` branch of this repository!
+Be sure to push any changes you want to see to that branch.

 ## Test Setup

 You can use a simple Docker Compose test environment, or a more complete BUCC environment to test the Concourse pipelines in this directory.